brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 Typically for C# Advent I write about a new C# feature.
 And there are a lot of great new features this year in [C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12).
-My favorite is probably [primary constructors](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#primary-constructors) because of the massive amount of boilerplate it replaces when I write classes that accept injected dependencies.
-And I'm also super excited by the hidden performance optimizations found in [collection expressions](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#collection-expressions).
+My favorite is probably [primary constructors](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#primary-constructors) because of the massive amount of boilerplate it replaces when writing classes that accept injected dependencies.
+I'm also super excited by the hidden performance optimizations found in [collection expressions](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#collection-expressions).

 But, oddly, this year I'm going to talk about a new feature from last year.
 [Generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math)